vvolkl/tkLayout/README.md

     make install

 # Compatibility disclaimer
-The developers of **tkLayout-lite** and **tkLayout** SW tried their best to provide the same core functionality in both "flavours" of tkLayout, nevertheless not all the analysis options are the same.
+The developers of **tkLayout-lite** and **tkLayout** SWs tried their best to provide the same core functionality in both "flavours" of tkLayout, nevertheless not all the analysis options are the same or being implemented.
 The tkLayout functionality is more focused on CMS Phase 2 upgrade tracker needs, the tkLayout-lite on the other hand on FCC-hh tracker needs.